 Choose the ones that you think can help you and give you better results.
 Some are household names for a social media manager.

 At least 10 million professionals worldwide are using this social media management tool.
 It's arguably the most popular amongst the best social media management apps.

-It comes with a vast amount of options for scheduling and allows for posts to posted and monitored effortlessly.
+It comes with many options for scheduling and allows for posts to be posted and monitored effortlessly.
 Schedule using your cell phone.